 In potentially serious or life-threatening situations, students and student organizations are expected to follow all steps noted below:

-1. Contact emergency officials by calling 911 to report the incident,
+1. Immediately contact emergency officials by calling 911 to report the incident,

-3. Meet with appropriate university officials after the incident and cooperate with any university investigation.
+4. meet with appropriate university officials after the incident and,

-What policy violations are covered by Medical Amnesty?
+What policy violations are covered by Medical Assistance?

-The protocol does not protect repeated, flagrant, or serious violations of the Code of Student Conduct or other university policies (including physical or sexual assault, violence, hazing, harassment, theft, or vandalism or instances where multiple individuals need medical attention), nor does it preclude or prevent action by police or other legal authorities.
+The policy does not protect flagrant or serious violations of the Code of Student Conduct or other university policies including but not limited to the following: physical abuse or violence, sexual misconduct, hazing, harassment, theft, or vandalism.
+In addition, this policy does not preclude or prevent action by police or other legal authorities.